kitany/BUNNY-BLAST/README.md

 Name: Kayla Nguyen
 Modification Title: Rocket Patrol: BUNNY BLAST (or BUNNY BLAST for short) Project time: 11 hours
+NOTE: I am aware Phaser documentation does not need to be cited, but it is good reference I'd like to keep :)

 Mods Chosen:
 1) Implement the 'FIRE' UI text from the original game (1)
     - implemented FIRE text to UI on top right corner, added text to scene in Rocket.js